Changing active to passive voice in Present continuous tense

 • Passive voice: A movie about me is being made (by them).

-• Active voice: A robot is serving food in this hotel.
+• Active voice: Robots are serving food here.

-• Passive voice: Food is being served by a robot in this hotel.
+• Passive voice: Food is being served by robots here.

 • Active voice: They are taking interviews for different posts.